anthonylimo90/linear-mcp-server/README.md

 ### Integration with MCP Clients

 This server is designed to work with MCP-compatible clients.
-The server communicates via stdio transport and provides five main tools:
+The server communicates via stdio transport and provides nine main tools:

 - `search_issues` - Search and filter Linear issues with enhanced team/project information
 - `create_issue` - Create new issues in Linear
 - `update_issue` - Modify existing issues including title, description, assignee, priority, and state
+- `get_issue` - Retrieve a specific issue by ID with full details
 - `get_my_issues` - Get issues assigned to the current user with comprehensive filtering
 - `get_teams` - List all teams in the workspace
+- `get_workflow_states` - List all workflow states for a team
+- `add_comment` - Add a comment to an issue
+- `health_check` - Verify API connectivity and authentication

 ## Client Integration